 But that’s a costly move.
 It actually decreases a company’s profit margins.

-In Supplier Price Increases Are Your Friend, Dr. Albert Bates shows the math behind why the dollar-for-dollar increases should be avoided and how a “percent-for-percent” increase will grow profits.
+In Practical Post-Pandemic Pricing for Profit, Dr. Albert Bates of the Distribution Strategy Group shows the math behind why the dollar-for-dollar increases should be avoided and how a “percent-for-percent” increase will grow profits.
+He writes,

 Opportunity 2